-This list of Arctic animals includes not only species that live within the Arctic Circle, but also those that live in the subarctic (the area immediately below (i.e. south of) the Arctic).
+This list of Arctic animals includes not only species that live within the Arctic Circle, but also those that live in the subarctic (the area immediately south of the Arctic Circle).

 - View / download a FREE Arctic animals worksheet for this page here: Free Printable Worksheets.

 Arctic Animals List

 The Arctic Fox has several adaptations for living in the Arctic environment.
 The most obvious of these is its thick fur, which changes color from brown in the summer to white in the winter.
 The fox's coat provides both insulation and camouflage.

 - You can find out more about the Arctic fox here.